suchun0/pisces/README.md

 <h3 id="api-params">Pisces([scrollingBox], [options])</h3>

-Creates a new instance.
-You should create a new instance per any scrolling element you want to interact with.
+Constructor.
+Creates a new Pisces instance (you should create a new instance per any different scrolling element you want to interact with).

-#### scrollingBox
+#### @param scrollingBox

 Because of browser inconsistencies, if you want to scroll the default page (`window`, `document`, `body`), leave this option empty or pass `null`, the library will try pick the right one for the browser.